FMIG Manual

 Organization of FMIG

-The FMIG is overseen by the Faculty Advisor, Jeanne Cawse-Lucas, and coordinated by the Program Coordinator, Ivan Henson.
-Student leaders are self-selected at the quarterly leaders meetings; anyone can show up as an interested party and become a leader.
+The FMIG is overseen by the Faculty Advisor, Dr. Samira Farah, and coordinated by the Advisor, Ivan Henson.
+Student leaders are self-selected at the monthly meetings; anyone can show up as an interested party and become a leader.
 Some projects require a larger commitment in time and effort (mostly the service projects), while other one-time events are less involved.
-We try to align clinical skills workshops with the academic calendar so students can practice skills that they are learning in class.
+Below are some of the workshops and events FMIG has held in the past but we’re always looking for new ideas from students!

 FMIG Events and Projects by Program Type